koding/kdlearn/guides/installing-wordpress/index.md

 1. the command line
 2. via [phpMyAdmin](http://learn.koding.com/guides/install-phpmyadmin/).

 The rest of this guide will focus on the command line method to create a database for our WordPress installation.
 (Note: you should already have MySQL installed on your VM before continuing.
-If you don't have it installed, just follow [this guide](http://learn.koding.com/guides/installing-mysql/) and then come back here to continue with the rest of the Wordpress install.)
+If you don't have it installed, just follow [this guide](http://learn.koding.com/guides/installing-mysql/) and then come back here to continue with the rest of the WordPress install.)

 ### setting up MySQL: